davidellavalle/Final-project/readme.md

 Objectives:

-The analysis will focus on understanding the behaviour of GStore visitors using **Pandas, NumPy, Plotly and Seaborn**, answering to questions like:
+The analysis will focus on understanding the behaviour of GStore visitors using **Pandas, NumPy, Plotly, Seaborn, FbProphet and Random Forest**, answering to questions like:

 - Where do visitors come from?
 What countries have the most buyers?
 - What Operational System, Browser, Device are visitors and buyers mainly using?